INFOSYS221-2021/lab-03-group-9/README.md

 v3 Ascending order:
 GET all the integer values -1
-While integers are not sorted
+WHILE integers are not sorted
     FOR each integer
         IF thisInteger > nextInteger
             swap thisInteger with nextInteger